Guardiola not interested in 'exceptional' Saul

+Manchester City are not preparing to smash their transfer record with a bid for Atletico Madrid midfielder Saul Niguez, according to manager Pep Guardiola.

-Reports in Spain suggested City WAS ready to meet Atleti's €150million release clause for Saul, as ITS searches for a long-term successor to Fernandinho.
+Reports in Spain suggested City were ready to meet Atleti's €150million release clause for Saul, as they search for a long-term successor to Fernandinho.

 "Manchester City have interest in 125 players in the last day, so one more," he said in an initially weary response to the rumour.